wotography/DVR-timeline-version-manager/README.md

 - Check folder hierarchy in the log file if version folders aren't created as expected
 - Ensure DaVinciResolveScript module is properly installed and accessible

-## License
-MIT License - See LICENSE file for details

-## Contributing
-Contributions are welcome!
-Please create a pull request or open an issue for suggestions.

-## Known Issues
+## Limitations
+- Works only with timelines (other media types are skipped)
-- Only works with DaVinci Resolve Studio (not the free version)
+- Requires DaVinci Resolve Studio with scripting enabled
-- Requires scripting to be enabled in DaVinci Resolve
+- Version numbers must be in format "v001", "V2", or "version1"
+- Date formats must match one of the supported patterns

 ## Support
 For problems or questions: